rock-683/airqualityHBP/README.md

 - The spatial overlap between PM2.5 exposure and high blood pressure prevalence supports targeting air quality as part of environmental health risk mitigation, particularly when prioritizing regions for hypertension intervention.
 - Geographically weighted regression (GWR) results support a localized association between PM2.5 exposure and high blood pressure prevalence, even after accounting for key health and community factors, indicating that the relationship varies by region.

-Explore feature selection and spatial model analysis here   (gwr link tree)
+Explore feature selection and spatial model analysis [here](gwrLinkTree.ipynb)

 - A positive association between PM2.5 concentrations and high blood pressure prevalence is observed across the central United States, particularly the Great Plains (e.g. Montana, North Dakota) and central Midwest (Missouri, Kansas), and extends into parts of the Southeast, including Georgia and neighboring states.
 In these regions, higher PM2.5 concentrations are associated with increased high blood pressure prevalence.
 - In contrast, parts of the Northeast, including Pennsylvania, Maryland, New Jersey, New York, and Massachusetts, exhibit an inverse relationship, while parts of the U.S. West (including California, Nevada, and Oregon) show no significant association.
 In these regions, higher PM2.5 concentrations are not associated with increased high blood pressure prevalence.
 This heterogeneity underscores the importance of regional context when interpreting environmental health relationships.